-Climate change is starving polar bears into extinction, according to a study published on June 21.
-The research, published in the science journal Nature Climate Change, predicts that one of the two largest land carnivores can be extinct by the end of this century.
+Climate change is literally starving polar bears into extinction, according to a study published on June 21.
+The research published in the science journal Nature Climate Change, predicts that these carnivores can be extinct by the end of this century.

-The new approach overlays two sets of data: one is the expanding fasting period of polar bears — the period between two hunts — and the second is Climate Change projections tracking the decline of sea ice until the end of the century.
+The new approach overlays two sets of data: one is the expanding fasting period of polar bears i.e. the period between two hunts, and the second is climate change projections tracking the decline of sea ice until the end of the century.
 By estimating how thin and fat polar bears can be, as well as their energy use, they calculated the number of days polar bears can fast before survival rates begin to decline.

-Scientists say that their dwindling bodyweight undermines the bears’ chances of surviving Arctic winters without food.
+The scientists say that their dwindling bodyweight undermines their chances of surviving Arctic winters without food.
 "The bears face an ever longer fasting period before the ice refreezes and they can head back out to feed," Amstrup told AFP.
 While fasting, bears move as little as possible to conserve energy.
-Sea-ice loss and population declines create more problems, however: bears are having to expend more energy searching for a mate.
-This, in turn, affects survival.
+But sea-ice loss and population declines create subsequently more problems—having to expend more energy searching for a mate—which, in turn, further affects survival.

 Follow Satviki on Instagram.